Contemporary Post-Modern Apologetics 201 (Old Testament)

 The pre-recorded lectures are hosted in Vimeo and are embedded in each module.
 A Vimeo account is not required to watch the lectures.
 Review the System Requirements for Viewing, Browsing, and Apps.

-To successfully complete this course, you must complete all 15 quizzes within the course/semester start and end dates.
-There is no minimum grade requirements to pass a quiz and you have unlimited attempts, and are responsible for ensuring all quizzes are completed and successfully submitted.
+To successfully complete this course, you must take all 15 quizzes within the course/semester start and end dates.
+There is no minimum grade requirements to pass a quiz and you have unlimited attempts.
 Once you successfully complete the course, you are awarded a Course Completion Badge, which is issued within 14 business days after the course/semester ends.